verreaultfrank/NemaMotorRpmEstimation/README.md

 # NemaMotorRpmEstimation
 Here are 4 models used to estimate the rpm of a Nema stepper motor from the sound it makes.
 - Kernel logistic regression (KernelLogisticRegressionExploration.ipynb)
-- Kernel logistic classification ()
+- Kernel logistic classification (KernelLogisticClassificationExploration.ipynb)
 -
 -